fqantonio/GoingInductive/README.md

 The idea is to analyse the results considering both extremes results, all sample and school 1 - 2014 sample.
 The first shows a more unfavorable scenario while the former a better one.
 So, moving up on the y-axis of figure 2 graph, demonstrates that the results are turning to be more favorable to the educational 4C/ID methodological change.
 There are two clear results: BEHAV has an overall negative change and LAB and overall positive.
 Furthermore, CLASS and TEST, both has an overall positive change but in less degree (figure 3).

-Introducing the school differences (school effect), only the negative change persist in the BEHAV variable.
-If the sample is reduced until 2014 only, then BEHAV starts to have a "no change"" to a "positive change", and finally, there is a positive change for all educational areas.
+Introducing the school differences (school effect), the negative change persist in the BEHAV variable.
+If the sample is reduced until 2014 only, then BEHAV starts to have a "no change"" to a "positive change", and there is a positive change for all educational areas: this means get reed of school effect and behavior effect on the two last years, 2016 and 2017.
 In this sample, figure 3, the biggest positive change is for the LAB variable, CLASS and TEST are the next ones, while BEHAV has only a positive change in school 1 - 2014 sample.
-The correct results should be in the middle of these two descriptions [^5results], so, what is clear is a negative change in BEHAV and a positive for the LAB variable.
-If we include the school effect or use only the school 1 sample, there is a clear overall effect.

 [^5results]: complete results with sample obs., stats values and p-values are on the code files, for now.